This post may contain affiliate links. Please read my disclosure policy.

-This fresh, healthy rice noodle salad is like a Vietnamese summer roll in a bowl — crisp vegetables, herbs and a spicy, tangy-sweet almond butter and lime dressing.
+This fresh, vibrant rice noodle salad is like an Asian-style summer roll in a bowl, combining crisp vegetables, herbs, and a spicy, tangy-sweet almond butter and lime dressing.

-Make this wholesome summer roll noodle bowl, a salad that’s full of vibrant flavor and crisp, colorful ingredients.
+Make this wholesome fresh vegetable noodle bowl, a refreshing salad that’s full of vibrant flavor and crisp, colorful ingredients.
 Gluten-free rice noodles make a perfect base for all the crunchy veggies and flavorful peanut sauce.

 This salad is kind of like a deconstructed summer roll or Vietnamese spring roll, loaded with fresh cooling herbs and crunchy vegetables.

-In my opinion, it’s problematic to label a particular way of eating as “clean.”
-That means we’re making an assumption that there must be food that’s unclean.
+I think it’s problematic to label a particular way of eating as “clean.”
+That means we’re assuming that there must be unclean food.